rawrtc/rawrtc/Readme.md

 without having to write the required DTLS and ICE stacks.
 An example of such a testing tool is [dctt][dctt] which uses the kernel SCTP stack of FreeBSD.

+Building:

+This tool is not built by default.
+In order to build it, set the environment variable `SCTP_REDIRECT_TRANSPORT` to `ON` when building, like so:

+    cd <path-to-rawrtc>/build
+    cmake -DCMAKE_INSTALL_PREFIX=${PWD}/prefix -DSCTP_REDIRECT_TRANSPORT=ON ..
+    make install

+Note that this tool will not build on systems that do not have SSE 4.2 support, like ARM.

 Usage:

     sctp-redirect-transport <0|1 (ice-role)> <redirect-ip> <redirect-port>